michael-milette/moodle-filter_filtercodes/README.md

 #### For themes based on the older **bootstrapbase**

-Add the following code to core_renderer code section of your theme.
+Add the following code to core_renderer section of your theme for Moodle 2.7 to 3.6.
 Be sure to replace "themename" with the name of the theme's directory.
 Note: Your theme may even already have such a class (they often do):

     class theme_themename_core_renderer extends theme_bootstrapbase_core_renderer {
         /**